 Our Care Organisations

-Our four Care Organisations are; Salford, Oldham, Bury/Rochdale and North Manchester.
+Our four Care Organisations are; Salford, Oldham, Bury and Rochdale.
 To enable the safe delivery of high quality care at scale, a leadership team of directors will have clear accountability and authority to govern each Care Organisation.
 The new leadership team will ensure healthcare services are clinically and financially sustainable across a number of localities.
 This will mean that patients, no matter where they are treated in Group, will experience personalised care that is based on need and high standards of care are consistent

 Each Care Organisation now consists of a Medical Director, a Director of Nursing, Managing Director, and a Finance Director.
 Together they will manage and be responsible for the day to day running of the hospitals and community services of a Care Organisation.
 One of the four members of each leadership team will be appointed as the Chief Officer

 Our Care Organisations will increasingly take full control of all matters relating to their hospital sites and community services.
 They are responsible for delivering safe, clean and personal care to the communities they serve.
 This new site-based operational management model will help strengthen and improve senior leadership support at hospital-level, strengthen engagement with staff and clinical teams, and take operational decisions for each site and services.
-The leadership teams will also be able to focus on strengthening relationships and joint working across health and social care with local care partners including Local Authorities, local commissioners, and the local community and voluntary sector in Salford, Oldham, Bury, Rochdale and North Manchester.
+The leadership teams will also be able to focus on strengthening relationships and joint working across health and social care with local care partners including Local Authorities, local commissioners, and the local community and voluntary sector in Salford, Oldham, Bury and Rochdale.